Cyril Pinder: Chicago Bears

 In 1971, he was acquired by the Chicago Bears for depth purposes while Gale Sayers was recovering from his career-threatening right knee injury.
 He was cut on September 10, 1973.

 Dallas Cowboys

 On September 28, 1973, he was signed by the Dallas Cowboys to replace running back Bill Thomas.
 He spent his time between the active roster and the taxi squad, before being cut at the end of the 1973 season.

 Chicago Fire (WFL)

 In June, 1974, he was signed by the Chicago Fire of the World Football League.
 He was named the team's starter at running back and registered 925 rushing yards and 8 touchdowns.

 Chicago Winds (WFL)

 In 1975, the Chicago Winds replaced the Fire in the World Football League.
 Pinder was signed on June 24, though the new team was evicted from the league after just five games.

 Personal life

 After football, he worked as an investment banker for ten years.
 He also worked for WLS-TV in Chicago.
 Pinder died on January 22, 2021, at the age of 74.
+He is one of at least 345 NFL players to be diagnosed after death with chronic traumatic encephalopathy (CTE), which is caused by repeated hits to the head.